nijaru/nijaru.github.io/_posts/2017-05-30-installing-minikube-and-kubectl.md

 ```

 ## 2. [gcloud](https://cloud.google.com/sdk/gcloud/)
 This is the CLI for interacting with Google Cloud.
-This is not necessary if you plan on using another cloud service or just want to run kubernetes locally, but will be used in further posts.
+This is not necessary if you plan on using another cloud service or just want to run kubernetes locally, but it will be used in further posts.
 ```bash
 curl https://sdk.cloud.google.com | bash
 exec -l $SHELL # restart shell